-The purpose of Annex 3 of the Canada-United States Great Lakes Water Quality Agreement (GLWQA) is to reduce the anthropogenic release of chemicals of mutual concern (CMCs) into the Waters of the Great Lakes, recognizing: (1) the importance of life cycle management, (2) that knowledge and information are fundamental to sound management, (3) that CMCs may be managed at the federal, state, provincial, indigenous peoples, and local levels through a combination of regulatory and non-regulatory programs, (4) that international efforts may contribute to reductions from out-of-basin sources, and (5) that the public can contribute to achieving reductions.
+The purpose of Annex 3 of the Canada-United States Great Lakes Water Quality Agreement (GLWQA) is to reduce the anthropogenic release of chemicals of mutual concern (CMCs) into the Waters of the Great Lakes, recognizing: (1) the importance of life cycle management, (2) that knowledge and information are fundamental to sound management, (3) that CMCs may be managed at the federal, state, provincial, Indigenous Peoples, and local levels through a combination of regulatory and non-regulatory programs, (4) that international efforts may contribute to reductions from out-of-basin sources, and (5) that the public can contribute to achieving reductions.
 While there is no requirement in the GLWQA to set reduction targets, consideration should be given to existing guidelines and the work of other Annexes.

 In 2016, the two governments designated polybrominated diphenyl ethers (PBDEs) as one of eight CMCs.
-In designating PBDEs as a CMC, the Parties have agreed that they pose a threat to the Great Lakes, that current management actions are insufficient, and that further action addressing risks to the Great Lakes Basin is warranted.
-These actions are documented in binational strategies which may include research, monitoring, surveillance and pollution prevention and control provisions.
-The purpose of the binational strategies is therefore to reduce releases of CMCs by focusing efforts of Governments, agencies, and the Public in implementing risk mitigation and management actions.
+In designating PBDEs as a CMC, the Parties have agreed that they pose a threat to the Great Lakes, that current management actions are insufficient, and that further action addressing risks to the Great Lakes basin is warranted.
+These possible actions are documented in binational strategies which may include research, monitoring, surveillance and pollution prevention and control provisions.
+The purpose of the binational strategies is to reduce releases of CMCs by focusing efforts of Governments, agencies, and the Public in implementing risk mitigation and management actions.
 The Governments of the United States and Canada are responsible for the implementation of the GLWQA.
 Within the United States, the United States Environmental Protection Agency's (US EPA) Great Lakes National Program Office (GLNPO) coordinates these efforts.
 Within Canada, Environment and Climate Change Canada's (ECCC) Ontario Regional Director General's Office coordinates these efforts.

 The Parties and their partners will use this strategy as guidance to identify, prioritize, and implement actions to reduce CMCs.
 Reductions will only be achievable with widespread on-the-ground action, but it will take time to implement actions to the extent that significant reductions are achieved, and it will take time for the aquatic environment to respond.
 Factors such as climate change, legacy sources, and changing human activities on the landscape make it difficult to predict the rate at which we could see significant changes in the lakes.
 The ultimate success of the strategy depends on the combined efforts of the Great Lakes community.
 The strategy and its implementation will be reviewed on a regular basis and reported through the Progress Report of the Parties.
 While the GLWQA does not provide timelines for strategy implementation, the strategy should be reviewed periodically.
-Please note that during the time frame of re-evaluation, no new chemical nominations will be accepted.

 This PBDE strategy includes a list of 20 management options, in Canada and/or the United States, to address threats to water quality by reducing PBDE releases.
 These actions can be used to help identify, support or coordinate ongoing or new projects.
 The actions are organized under five categories: Regulations and Other Risk Mitigation and Management Actions; Compliance Promotion and Enforcement; Pollution Prevention; Monitoring, Surveillance, and Other Research Efforts; and Domestic Water Quality.
-The Parties commit to incorporating, to the extent feasible, respective actions in the CMC strategies in their decisions on programs, funding, and staffing.
-Implementation will take place, to the extent feasible, by agencies with mandates to undertake work in these areas.
 As noted in the GLWQA, the Parties' respective obligations are subject to the appropriation of funds in accordance with their respective procedures.
+The Strategy is a compilation of recommendations that can be considered by a variety of stakeholders, including industry, academia, and non-government organizations.
+In addition, some of the recommendations reflect work that the parties are already performing.
 Implementation of some CMC actions may be supported through other GLWQA Annexes, for example Annexes 2 (Lakewide Management) and 10 (Science).